Testosterone Boosters With Magnesium

 Magnesium, zinc, and the B Vitamins are often taken together and it is widely accepted that these simple, cost effective supplements can support healthy testosterone levels.

-This 2011 study looked at the effects of magnesium supplementation on the test levels of athletes and sedentary people after exercise, and found that both groups had an increase of free and total testosterone levels.
+This 2011 study looked at the effects of supplementation on the test levels of athletes and sedentary people after exercise, and found that both groups had an increase of free and total testosterone levels.

 The good news for us is that the increase was more significant in the athletic group.